ouspg/PrivacyAndSocialEngineering/4.Open-source_intelligence/README.md

 Or we make a compromise, and we will try to remove only the most damaging breaches from the internet?

-2. **Write a short essay (150-200 words) of your thoughts.
+2. **Write a short answer (150-200 words) of your thoughts.
 There might not be a correct or incorrect answer, but you need to make arguments.**

 ---